PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/database/configure-database-backup.md

 ## DB Backup section

 - **Title and the total backups in brackets**
 - **Bulk actions dropdown** - it is disabled by default, once there is a Database backup element selected, Bulk actions become enabled.
-The only action is **Delete** action.
+The only action is **Delete** action, by clicking **Delete selected** dropdown.
 - **Checkboxes** - enables ability to select desired backups.
 - **Date** - actual timestamp, when the database file is created - the format is MM/DD/YYYY HH:MM:SS.
 - **Age** - counts the time that passed from the database file creation.